Application and admission for BSc International Business Administration

 - Academic IELTS (minimum score 6.0 overall, minimum score of 5.5 on individual parts);

-- TOEFL (minimum score of 80 for the internet based test, 550 no paper based test accepted).
-TOEFL institutional code of Tilburg University is 9860)
+- TOEFL test score with a minimum score of 550 for the paper-based version, or 80 for the internet-based version.
+(TOEFL institutional code of Tilburg University is 9860)

 - Cambridge English test results: C1 advanced (formerly CAE) or C2 proficiency (formerly CPE).
 For both C1 and C2, we accept a score of A, B or C.